gaokai320/extra-dependency/README.md

 # A first look at extras in PyPI ecosystem

+Reusing third-party packages has long been a common practice in software development.
+However, too many dependencies may lead to various problems, e.g., dependency conflicts, security issues, and large installation size.
+To help developers better manage dependencies, Python provides an `extra` mechanism to customize dependencies required for installation.

 ## What is extras

 From [PEP 508](https://peps.python.org/pep-0508/), *"A dependency specification always specifies a distribution name.
 It may include extras, which expand the dependencies of the named distribution to enable optional features."*